Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction

 A core difficulty is that leading subseasonal ensembles are generated iteratively over many time steps, and even small per-step modeling errors compound into large systematic errors over several weeks’ time \citep{nathaniel2024chaosbench}.
 This effect is especially pronounced for precipitation, which is sensitive to cascading inaccuracies across model components and highly variable in space and time~\citep{stephens2010dreary,bauer2015quiet}.
-Indeed, subseasonal forecasting has long been considered a “predictability desert” due to compounding model errors and complex interdependencies among atmosphere, land, ocean, and sea ice components that evolve with different time scales~\citep{vitart2012subseasonal,richter2025scientists}.
+Indeed, subseasonal forecasting has long been considered a “predictability desert” due to compounding model errors and complex interdependencies among the atmosphere, land, ocean, and sea ice components that evolve with different time scales~\citep{vitart2012subseasonal,richter2025scientists}.

-Here we show that while existing subseasonal ensembles are indeed error-prone, their systematic errors are both predictable and correctable using machine learning, allowing for substantial gains in skill with minimal cost.
+While existing subseasonal ensembles are indeed error-prone, we show that a component of their systematic error is predictable and correctable using machine learning, allowing for significant gains in skill with minimal cost.
 To achieve this, we introduce a \emph{probabilistic bias correction (PBC)} framework that adaptively learns to correct a model’s forecast distribution using its own historical predictions and observations of past weather.
 PBC is compatible with any input model, and we use it to advance the state of the art in both data-driven and hybrid (AI + dynamical) subseasonal forecasting.
 The resulting forecasts are designed for operational deployment and, in real-time competition \cite{loegel2025ai}, outperform the best alternative dynamical, AI, and hybrid forecasting systems from forecasting centers and competitors around the globe.